 Managing Food Allergies in the School Setting: Guidance for Parents

 Created to help parents send their children with food allergies off to school, this resource addresses key issues, from providing information and medication to the school to coping with bullying.
-This document is the result of a collaboration between FARE and the Centers for Disease Control, Division of Adolescent and School Health, the National School Boards Association, and the National Association of School Nurses.
+This document is the result of a collaboration between FARE, the Centers for Disease Control and Prevention, and other organizations.

 School Guidelines for Managing Students with Food Allergies